megalous-lab/alx-system_engineering-devops/README.md

-Working on a Project from Alx by writing scripts that performs action
+Working on a Project from Alx by writing scripts that performs actions from given questions